 Catching A Taxi in Tokyo: Everything you Need to Know

 As convenient as the train system is, there are still times when you will need to take a taxi in Tokyo.
-And with the starting fare lowered from Y730 to Y410 in early 2017, hopping in a cab for a short ride has become a bit easier on the wallet.
 While taking a cab long distances will still cost you a lot more than other forms of public transport, you can almost be assured of a comfortable and safe experience with a smartly dressed driver and clean car.
 Here are some basic facts about the Tokyo taxi system that are handy to keep in mind before you hail one down.

 Getting a Taxi in Tokyo